Insights From Company Pay vs. Performance Disclosures

 Market Capitalization of Filers

-Consistent with the filer types, we also have a wide range of market capitalizations.
+Consistent with the filer types, we also have a wide range of market capitalizations (Figure 2).

 Decisions and Trends

 Now let’s look at the decisions companies made where the PvP rule affords flexibility.
-This includes topics like the peer total shareholder return (TSR) group used, the location of the disclosure, and the number of metrics listed in the tabular disclosure.
+This includes their choices in peer total shareholder return (TSR) group, the location of the disclosure, and the number of metrics listed in the tabular disclosure.

 Proxy Location

-We don’t expect any companies to include PvP within the CD&A, except by accident.
-Unless a company truly expects to structure pay decisions in the context of insights revealed by their PvP calculations, the CD&A is the wrong place.
+Unless a company truly expects to structure pay decisions in the context of insights revealed by their PvP calculations, the CD&A is the wrong place to locate this disclosure.
 Remember, the CD&A is intended to resemble what you’d hear if you sat in on the compensation committee’s discussions about how to set and structure executive compensation.
 While committees are obviously looking at PvP disclosures, we’re unaware of any that are changing the number of metrics or shifting quantum up or down based on the outputs of their PvP calculations.

 Initially we thought a reasonable disclosure location would be alongside the other proxy tables.
 If the summary compensation table explains the value at grant, it could be logical to cover PvP immediately after that since PvP explains the value evolution post-grant.
 However, there are two problems with this thinking.
 First, most companies have rejected the idea that PvP explains value evolution since the information is such a broad amalgamation of new awards, in-flight awards, and settling awards.
-So many moving parts make the measure too noisy.
+With so many moving parts, the disclosure is noisier than a classic realized pay disclosure.

 Second, while Item 402 of Regulation S-K doesn’t create a direct connection between the CD&A—which is Item 402(b)—and the detailed tables, there’s some presumed implicit connectivity between the two.
 This motivates companies to locate PvP as far down as possible to visually demonstrate the separation from the CD&A.